 Tree Buffer Program

-Pig farmers in Illinois have the opportunity to take part in a tree buffer cost share program.
+Pig farmers in Illinois have the opportunity to take part in a tree buffer cost-share program.
 The Illinois Pork Producers Association (IPPA) is offering this incentive for farmers to implement fresh landscaping on their pig farms.
-Pig farmers from across the state have already utilized this program in the last year.
-A third wave of applications is now available.
+Pig farmers from across the state have already utilized this program in the past years.

 “It’s exciting to work with pork producers who are committed to making their farms look great by using some strategic landscaping vegetation.
 I’m pleased to see the continuing interest of Illinois commodity groups in helping make healthy, attractive communities,” says Funk.